BlockScope/blockscope/www-hakyll/posts/2020-03-22-propagating-crop-models.md

 Equations for evapotranspiration are well known.
 Zoom out enough and many crop models will look similar if one was to draw a logical diagram of how they worked.
-There's more code out in the open these days and much of it can be found easily centralized on github or the like.
+Much code is out in the open these days, found easily on github or the like.
 So what is out there and how is it licensed?

 # APSIM